Surya4785/Human-Expression/README.md

-# Human-Expression : A website which express the inner feelings.
+# Human-Expression : A website which expresses the inner feelings.